coderesolution/OnscrollDetection.js/README.md

 # OnscrollDetection.js

 OnscrollDetection.js is a powerful JavaScript library that provides robust features to create parallax animations based on scroll detection.
-Powered by GSAP, it offers various customizable options for creating dynamic and interactive user experiences.
+Powered by GSAP, it offers various customisable options for creating dynamic and interactive user experiences.

 ## Features